andyatkinson/andyatkinson.github.io/_posts/2025-06-18-avoid-uuid-v4-primary-keys.md

 ## Reason for UUID: Hiding positional generation information
 One reason folks cite is that a random UUID v4 reveals no information about when it was generated.
 While it's true that integers can reveal their generation time, can be compared and sorted, I haven't seen a practical negative imapct of this.

-Integers could be used internally, and external obfuscated identifiers can be generated for use.
-We'll look at that later next.
+Integers could be used internally, and external obfuscated identifiers can be generated if there's concern.
+We'll look at one approach for that.

 ## Misconceptions: UUIDs are for security
+One misconception about UUIDs is that they're meant to be sure.

 From RFC 4122[^rfc] Section 6 Security Considerations:
 > Do not assume that UUIDs are hard to guess; they should not be used
 >   as security capabilities

 ## Reasons against UUID: We can create obfuscated values using integers
-We can achieve pseudo-random obfuscated identifiers using integers.
-Algorithm:
+While UUID V4s can obfuscate their creation time and can't be easily sorted, we can achieve a degree of that using integers.
+The premise is to use integers internally, but use a generated pseudo-random identifier externally.

+We can use this algorithm:
-- Convert decimal integer into binary bits
+- Convert a decimal integer like "2" into binary bits.
+E.g. a 4 byte, 32 bit integer: 00000000 00000000 00000000 00000010
-- Perform an XOR operation on the bits using a key
+- Perform an exclusive OR (XOR) operation on all the bits using a key
 - Encode each bit using a base62 alphabet

-We started from integer primary keys, and stored this obfuscated value in a Postgres generated column.
+I put together an example of this.
+To store the obfuscated id, I used a Postgres generated column.
 The generated value does not appear sequential to a human reader.

-For example the values in insertion order are, `01Y9I`, `01Y9L`, then `01Y9K`.
+For example the values in insertion order were `01Y9I`, `01Y9L`, then `01Y9K`.

 If they followed alphabetical ordering we'd expect the last two to be flipped: `01Y9I`, then `01Y9K`, then `01Y9L`.

 This solution is detailed further in this post: *Short alphanumeric pseudo random identifiers in Postgres*[^alpha]

-If I wanted to have globally unique obfuscated ids, I’d probably want to make that a core table that was polymorphic, referring outward to a table by name and the primary key id, so I’d know how to look up which table the record was in based on it’s obfuscated id.
+If I wanted to use these for all tables, I’d probably want to make that a core table that was polymorphic, referring outward to a table by name and the primary key id, so I’d know how to look up which table the record was in based on it’s obfuscated id.

-Now that we covered some reasons why UUIDs might be selected, let’s look at the reasons to avoid UUID in general, and especially versoin 4 as primary keys.
+Now that we covered obfuscated values, what are other reasons to avoid UUID?

 ## Reasons against UUIDs in general: they consume a lot of space
 UUIDs are 16 bytes (128 bits) per value, which is double the space of bigint (8 bytes), or quadruple the space of 4-byte integers.
 This extra space adds up once many tables have millions of rows, and copies of a database are being moved around as backups and restores.

-## Reasons against: UUID v4s add insert latency due to page splits, fragmentation
+## Reasons against: UUID v4s add insert latency due to index page splits, fragmentation
 For UUID v4s, due to their randomness, Postgres incurs more latency for every insert operation.

-For integers, inserts are "append-mostly" operations on "leaf nodes."
-Inserts are maintained in the primary key index.
+For integer primary keys, inserts are "append-mostly" on "leaf nodes" of index pages.
+An index is created automatically for a primary key.

+For UUID v4s, storing primary key index entries in sorted order in a B-Tree index problematic.

-For UUID v4s, inserts are not appended to the right most leaf page.
+Inserts are not appended to the right most leaf page.
 They are placed into a random page, and could be mid-page or into a full page, causing an otherwise unnecessary page split.

 Page splits and rebalancing mean more fragmented data, which means it will have higher latency to access.